Join millions of Canadians who have already trusted Loans Canada

 Income Method

 Investors tend to use the income method to determine the value of an income-generating property.
-This approach involves estimating the value of a property based on the current net income it generates based on similar property types that have recently sold.
-In other words, it gives investors an accurate idea of how much a property is worth based on how much income they can earn from it.
+In other words, it gives investors an accurate idea of how much a property is worth based on how much net income they can earn from it.

 More specifically, the income method of appraisal divides the net operating income (NOI) of the rent collected by the capitalization rate, or ‘cap rate’.
 This rate estimates the potential return on a real estate investment.